it176131/it176131.github.io/about.md

   hundreds of tax lines in parallel within the same generation.
 - Through the use of graph algorithms, developed methods to quickly identify which lines in a tax form impacted other lines.
+  This was used to determine where to focus attention when reviewing tax returns for issues that could have a large impact on individual clients.
 - Published the subpackage, "ReturnAssistant," with the ability to process 60,000 prior year returns in ~200ms.
 - Crawled the IRS website, extracted instructions for all forms and